Inspecting Live Software Components

 Malicious PackagesDetects harmful code within software components.

-Untrusted ImagesIdentifies images from unverified registries.
+Untrusted ImagesIdentifies images originating from unverified registries.

-Inspecting Images in Runtime
+Inspecting Your Images

 Gain comprehensive visibility into runtime images by tracing them back to their JFrog Artifactory source, evaluating usage, and identifying security risks.
 Quickly spot untrusted sources, integrity violations, and critical CVEs, with key details like the highest risk level, total vulnerabilities, and tag-specific insights to prioritize remediation.
 By detecting discrepancies between Artifactory images and running binaries, you can proactively mitigate risks and strengthen your runtime security.